IreeHale/infinity-scroll/README.md

 # infinity-scroll
-#The endless scroll that never is ever changing.
+#The endless scroll that is ever changing.